Ziqi-Yang/jpg/README.md

 approaches:

-1.  create another justfile to store your secrets into variables, import the justfile in your `script.just` and put the filename into your `.gitignore`.
+1.  create another justfile to store your secrets into variables, import the justfile in your `main.just` and put the filename into your `.gitignore`.

 2. Store it in another environment file.
 In your related justfile